nodrest/restify-oauth2/README.md

 have at least one-time access to the user's credentials.

 To install Restify–OAuth2's resource owner password credentials flow into your infrastructure, you will need to provide it with the following hooks in the `options.hooks` hash.
-You can see some [example ROPC hooks][] in the demo application.
+You can see some [ROPC钩子实例][example ROPC hooks] in the demo application.

 #### `validateClient(clientId, clientSecret, cb)`